sovware/directorist/readme.txt

 >👨 __Amazing Plugin and Excellent Support__

 >The best ad plugin I have used.
-The simplicity and fluidity of use allows you to improve the user experience.
+The simplicity and fluidity of use allow you to improve the user experience.
 Excellent support, I had a lot of questions and a lot of problems but the support was always by my side.
 - By @wadi2a

 == WHY SHOULD YOU USE DIRECTORIST - THE BUSINESS DIRECTORY PLUGIN? ==